firefly-iii/firefly-iii.org/featurelist.md

 - Easy navigation through your records;
 - Browse back and forth to see previous months or even years;
 - Lots of charts because we all love them;
-- Financial reporting showing you how well you are doing.
+- Financial reporting showing you how well you are doing;
+- Lots of math because we all love it.

 There is also a list of [often requested features](/requested-features/).